paulczar/paulczar.github.io-source/content/blog/OBS-broadcast-to-zoom-and-twitch/index.md

 [VB Audio](https://www.vb-audio.com/) offers [virtual cables](https://www.vb-audio.com/Cable/index.htm) that we can use to patch the sound correctly.
 They have up to 5 cables that you can purchase via Donation.
 In order to wire up our sound we'll use **VB-CABLE A+B** and **VB-CABLE C+D** which gives us 4 virtual cables.

-All audio sent to VB-CABLE inputs is sent to the correspnding VB_CABLE output.
+All audio sent to VB-CABLE inputs is sent to the corresponding VB_CABLE output.

 Pay for, download, and install both bundles.